 Therefore, we might say that what is being advocated here is something that runs counter to much ‘psychologising’ as presently occurs in a clinical setting.
 What is being advocated is not the proliferation of possible diagnoses, syndromes or other collections of acronyms, but rather the necessity to sit with the client and enter together with them into the ‘mystical unknowing’ that is the encounter with the other.
 As Wittgenstein put it in the Philosophical Investigations:

 The first step is the one that altogether escapes notice.
 We talk of processes and states and leave their nature undecided.
-Sometimes perhaps we shall know more about them—we think.
+Sometimes perhaps, we shall know more about them—we think.
 But this is just what commits us to a particular way of looking at the matter.
 For we have a definite concept of what it means to learn to know a process better. (the decisive movement in the conjuring trick has been made, and it was the very one that we thought quite innocent).
 (Philosophical Investigations § 308 in Wittgenstein 2001, p.
 87)

 One of the aims of Wittgenstein’s last writings here was to critique what he calls ‘the psychological’ explanation of mental phenomena.
 That is, an approach to psychology that attempts to ‘seek causes’ for mental phenomena—which we can interpret as the neurological or reductionist search for the physical causes of the change—either in the firings of neurons or some other aspect of brain structure: